RIT Capital Partners

 RIT Capital Partners plc, formerly Rothschild Investment Trust, is a large British investment trust dedicated to investments in quoted securities and quoted special situations.
 Established in 1961, the company is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
-Lord Rothschild has been president and Sir James Leigh-Pemberton chairman since September 2019.
+Sir James Leigh-Pemberton has been chairman since September 2019.

 History

 In 1961, the company was founded, on the initiative of Jacob Rothschild, to serve the English branch of the family Rothschild for investments outside their bank N M Rothschild & Sons: it was named "Rothschild Investment Trust".
 In 1980, there was a conflict between Jacob Rothschild and Evelyn de Rothschild, then the head of N M Rothschild & Sons.
 Evelyn de Rothschild withdrew the money invested in the banking house of Rothschild Investment Trust and forbade the company to continue using the name Rothschild.
 Jacob Rothschild left the Board of N M Rothschild & Sons and took sole control of the Rothschild Investment Trust.
 In April 1982 the company bought the "Great Northern Investment Trust" and was subsequently renamed "RIT & Northern."

 In November 1983, Jacob Rothschild merged RIT & Northern into Charterhouse Japhet and took a controlling stake in the combined business which was briefly known as Charterhouse J. Rothschild.
 Jacob Rothschild then sold the banking business, still known as Charterhouse Japhet, to the Royal Bank of Scotland in 1985.
 On 25 December 1986, RIT Capital Partners secured a 96-year lease (with an additional 24-year option) of the Spencer House in London.
 In 1988, Jacob Rothschild transformed the remaining investment business into a publicly traded investment trust with the name "RIT Capital Partners plc."

 In 2010, RIT Capital Partner joined the World Gold Council.
 In May 2012, RIT Capital Partners, led by Jacob Rothschild, bought a 37% share in Rockefeller Financial Services (David Rockefeller).
-In September 2019, Lord Rothschild stepped down as chairman and director of RIT Capital Partner, but remained president of the investment trust.
+In September 2019, Lord Rothschild stepped down as chairman and director of RIT Capital Partner, but remained president of the investment trust until his death in 2024.